 Once you have secured an internship, you must fill out an online Internship Agreement.

 Once your Internship Agreement is approved you will receive an email confirmation.
 You must then go into Banner and register for the appropriate section of 490, given your major and number of credits* (your major prefix) 490 (ie. COM 490, CAP 490, CFV 490, JRN 490, etc).
 Register in the semester that you will COMPLETE the internship.
 Internships can happen at any time but you must register BEFORE completing the internship to receive credit.

 *Check with your major advisor regarding the number of credits for which to register.
 Internships may be done for anywhere from 1 to 6 credits.
 For each credit, interns are expected to perform 50 hours of work in an internship setting.

 You must also write a 1,000-word essay about your internship experience--discuss what you did, what you learned, and how the internship experience related to your classes.
-This should be turned in to the School of Communications Office in LSH 290 (or fax to 616-331-2700) prior to exam week in the semester in which you are registered for the internship.
-Please be sure to include your name, the course (COM, CAP 490 etc) and section number, as well as the semester (eg Fall 2010) on the cover of your essay.
+This should be turned in to the School of Communications Office in LSH 290 (or fax to (616) 331-2700) prior to exam week in the semester in which you are registered for the internship.
+Please be sure to include your name, the course (COM, CAP 490 etc), section number, professor (who is grading you) and the semester (e.g., Fall 2018) on the cover of your essay.

 Share Student Intern Experiences

 Share your internship experience and read about the internship experience of other students at Experience Matters.

 - Advertising & Public Relations Professor Adrienne Wallace